Emergency Room Manager

 n what basis were these challenges identified?
 Were quantitative data used to identify and confirm the existence of problems, and if so, which types of data?

-Asked by Stacey almost 10 years ago
+Asked by Stacey over 10 years ago

 The challenges faced by this ED are similar to those all over the country.
 The two main concerns that we had identified by patient/staff complaint and national benchmark data are: